Continuum-network/validator-smart-contracts/README.md

 ## Example contract

-The example smart contract can be found in the `contracts/allowlist` directory.
+The example smart contract can be found in the `contracts/supermajority` directory.

-The contract holds a list of accounts (the allowlist) that are each allowed to nominate one QBFT validator using an API.
+The contract holds the list of validator, who can vote to add/remove QBFT validators using an API.

-Accounts on the allowlist can use the API of this contract to:
+Validators can use the API of this contract to:

-* Activate a validator
+* Add a validator
-* Deactivate a validator
+* Remove a validator
-* Vote to add an account to the allowlist
-* Vote to remove an account from the allowlist
-* Remove votes they have cast to add or remove an account
+* Remove votes they have cast to add or remove a validator
-* Execute the vote count for an account to be added or removed

-For an election to be successful more than 50% of the current members of the allowlist must vote.
-Use the `countVotes` function to count the votes, and if successful, add or remove the specified account.
+For an election to be successful more than 66% of the current validators must vote.
+The votes are counted automatically, in every add/remove transaction, if the number of votes are enough.

-Events are emitted to enable users to get information about changes to the validators, allowed accounts, and voting.
+Events are emitted to enable users to get information about changes to the validators and voting.

 To use this contract from the genesis block of a blockchain, the initial state of this contract must be set in the genesis file.
 The `scripts/allowlist/genesisContent` directory of this